echefulouis/User-Validation/README.md

-# User-Validation
+# User-Validation Program
-Collect users data
+A program that collects a users details like Email password and name. it also creates a random password for the user